ramirolpz55/KoderFinder/README.md

     - package.json
     - server.

-Your survey should have 10 questions of your choosing.
-Each answer should be on a scale of 1 to 5 based on how much the user agrees or disagrees with a question.
+The survey consist of 10 questions related to Tech.
+Each question can be answered on a scale of 1 to 5 based on how much the user agrees or disagrees with a question.

 Your `server.js` file should require the basic npm packages we've used in class: express, body-parser and path.
-Your html-routes.js file should include two routes:
-A `GET` Route to /survey which should display the survey page.
-A default USE route that leads to home.html which displays the home page.
-Your `api-routes.js` file should contain two routes:

 A `GET` route with the url /api/friends.
 This will be used to display a JSON of all possible friends.

 A `POST` routes /api/friends.
 This will be used to handle incoming survey results.
 This route will also be used to handle the compatibility logic.

-You should save the data in your app as an array of objects.
-Each of these objects should roughly follow the format below.
+All the data in the Koder Finder app is an array of objects.
+Each of these objects looks roughly like the format below.
 {
   "name":"Ahmed",
   "photo":"https://media.licdn.com/mpr/mpr/shrinknp_400_400/p/6/005/064/1bd/3435aa3.jpg",